pagkly/Zed/Investopedia3/What Loss Ratios Really Measure.md

 ### Medical Loss Ratio

-A health insurance carrier that pays $8 in claims for every $10 in premiums collected has a [medical cost ratio](https://www.investopedia.com/terms/m/medical-cost-ratio.asp) (MCR) of 80%.
-Under the [Affordable Care Act (ACA](https://www.investopedia.com/terms/a/affordable-care-act.asp)), health insurance carriers were mandated to allocate a significant share of the premium to clinical services and the improvement of healthcare quality.
+A health insurance carrier that pays $8 in claims for every $10 in premiums collected has a [[medical cost ratio]](https://www.investopedia.com/terms/m/medical-cost-ratio.asp) (MCR) of 80%.
+Under the [[Affordable Care Act (ACA]](https://www.investopedia.com/terms/a/affordable-care-act.asp)), health insurance carriers were mandated to allocate a significant share of the premium to clinical services and the improvement of healthcare quality.

 Health insurance providers are required to divert 80% of premiums to claims and activities that improve the quality of care and offer more value to the plan's participants.
 If an insurer fails to spend the required 80% on health care costs, it will have to rebate excess funds back to the consumer.